-We assess children's progress in learning to read, so we can quickly identify any pupil that is falling behind and provide targeted support.
+We assess children's progress regularly, so we can quickly identify any pupil that is falling behind and provide targeted support.
 Children who are working below expected levels, who have not passed the Phonics Screening in Year 1, or have been internally assessed as having gaps in their phonic knowledge, are discussed in Pupil Progress discussions and support is implemented as appropriate.